Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Theoretical Analysis

+Fig.~\ref{fig:TALYS_AOMP} already hints that DEM-3 provides the best reproduction of the measured cross sections among the $\alpha$-OMP parametrizations considered.
+To rigorously assess which model combination is best supported by the data and propagate model-selection uncertainty into the stellar rate, we performed a Bayesian model averaging (BMA) analysis~\cite{Hoeting1999} over all eight $\alpha$-OMP parametrizations available in TALYS-2.0, combined with systematic variations of the level-density model (ld = 1--6) and the number of discrete states included in the target nucleus $^{59}$Cu (msl = 5 and 30), yielding 96 model combinations in total.
+BMA has previously been applied to nuclear reaction data evaluation with TALYS~\cite{Alhassan2024}, and related Bayesian uncertainty-quantification methods have been used to propagate nuclear-model uncertainties into astrophysical reaction rates~\cite{Chalil2024}.

 In TALYS, the parameters msl and ld control how the compound-nucleus transmission coefficients are constructed.
-As stated above, msl indicates the amount of discrete levels included in the target nucleus, above the energy of the highest included level, the level density model is used to generate a quasi-continuum of states.
+As stated above, msl indicates the amount of discrete levels included in the target nucleus.
+Above the energy of the highest included level, the level density model is used to generate a quasi-continuum of states.
 Thus, decreasing the amount of included discrete states (e.g., from 30 to 5) makes the proton transmission coefficient $T_{p}$ more sensitive to the assumed level density, because the level-density formula is ``called" at lower excitation energies.
-Since the $(p,\alpha)$ cross section depends strongly on $T_{p}$ as seen in Eq. \ref{eq:trans} variations in ld and msl primarily impact the population of excited states in $^{59}$Cu, which dominates the denominator of that equation via elastic and inelastic proton channels.
+Since the $(p,\alpha)$ cross section depends strongly on $T_{p}$ as seen in Eq.~(\ref{eq:trans}), variations in ld and msl primarily impact the population of excited states in $^{59}$Cu, which dominates the denominator of that equation via elastic and inelastic proton channels.
 As a result, these parameters govern the largest model-dependent variations in the calculated $(p,\alpha)$ cross sections.
+As will be shown below, the choice of the lower msl = 5 will result in a better reproduction of the experimental data.
+When the higher msl = 30 is used, one implicitly relies on that the experimental level scheme of the unstable $^{59}$Cu nucleus is complete up to the known $30^{\rm{th}}$ excited state which is located at an excitation energy of about 3.5 MeV; but it is experimentally very difficult to ensure the completeness of a level scheme because weak or overlapping levels may easily be overlooked.